-Note: For each of the fellowships listed in the categories below please find more detailed information by consulting The Graduate Guide to Predoctoral Fellowships.
-The Guide also has a more comprehensive list of early stage fellowships.
-Prospective Students should consult Financing Graduate Study.
+Note: For each of the fellowships listed in the categories below please find more detailed information by consulting the CARAT database.
+This database also has a more comprehensive list of early stage fellowships.

 Some of the principal fellowships in this category are:

 - National Science Foundation Graduate Research Fellowships: for graduate students in the fields of mathematical, physical, biological, engineering, and behavioral and social sciences, including the history and philosophy of science.
 The awards are open only to applicants who are citizens or nationals of the US or permanent residents, and students must apply no later than the G2 year.
 The awards offer three years of support.

 - Ford Foundation Fellowships (predoctoral): for doctoral students in the behavioral and social sciences, literature and languages, history, philosophy and religion, life sciences, chemistry, earth sciences, physics and astronomy, engineering, mathematics, and computer science.
 The awards are open to US citizens or nationals who are members of the following minority groups: Alaskan Natives (Eskimo or Aleut), Native American Indians, Black/African Americans, Mexican Americans/Chicanos, Native Pacific Islanders (Polynesian or Micronesian), and Puerto Ricans.

 - Fannie and John Hertz Foundation Graduate Fellowships: for students in the applied physical sciences concerned with applications of physical sciences to human problems.
 Candidates may be seniors or students who have already commenced graduate study.
 They must be US citizens or permanent residents.
 The awards are for one academic year and are renewable up to five years.